nuxeo/nuxeo-webcomponents/ui-refactor/README.md

-However, looking at this source (and related dependencies), it is interesting to see that the way we currently handle CSS and JS resources is not that clean (a lot of inline resources, that should be moved to the head, and merged with other resources when possible).
+However, looking at this source (and related dependencies), it is interesting to see that the way we currently handle CSS and JS resources is not very clean (a lot of inline resources, that should be moved to the head, and merged with other resources when possible).

 ## About the visible dev containers

+The dev containers that have been changed manually for this doc are made very visible thanks to the "tooltip" icon and a label text in red.

 There were a few additions to the originally visible slots for the following reasons: